IceHe/lib/snips/message-queues/kafka-cheatsheet.md

     - The **batching can be configured to accumulate no more than a fixed number of messages and to wait no longer than some fixed latency bound (say <u>64k or 10 ms</u>).**
     - This allows the accumulation of more bytes to send, and few larger I/O operations on the servers.
     - This buffering is configurable and gives a mechanism to trade off a small amount of additional latency for better throughput.
-- Details on [configuration](https://kafka.apache.org/documentation/#producerconfigs) and the [api](http://kafka.apache.org/082/javadoc/index.html?org/apache/kafka/clients/producer/KafkaProducer.html) for the producer can be found elsewhere in the documentation.

 ### Consumer